+Action: Development plan policies are being implemented effectively.
 There is no cause for review.

 Indic ator Target Outcome: Trigger Point

 1.5 Core Total number of housing units permitted on allocated sites as a percentage of overall housing provision.
 78% of housing units permitted on allocated sites as a percentage of overall housing provision.
 20% less or greater than the monitoring target over 2 consecutive years.

 Perfo rmance Outcome:

-Adop otion Previous data AMR 2022 - 2023
+Adop otion Previous data AMR 2023 - 2024

 N/a 25% of total housing units permitted were permitted on allocated sites.
-63% of total housing units permitted were permitted on allocated sites.
+26% of total housing units permitted were permitted on allocated sites.

-Analy ysis:
+Anal veie.

-Planning permission was granted for 193 dwellings during 2022/23 with 122 (63%) of these on allocated sites (121 at Twynyrodyn and 1 unit at Brondeg, Heolgerrig).
+Planning permission was granted for 323 dwellings during 2023/24 with 84 (26%) of these on allocated sites (42 at Swansea Road, 30 at Former General Hospital, 10 at Former Ysgol Santes Tudful and 2 units at Brondeg, Heolgerrig).

 As the trigger point has now been hit, the data indicates that further policy research is required.
 The data corresponds with the findings of other indicators that show that housing delivery is not quite at the level required.
-There has however been an increase in the overall number of housing units permitted during the monitoring period from 122 to 193.
-Further research will feed into the statutory review of the LDP which will commence in January 2024, with a Review Report being published later in the year.
+There has however been an increase in the overall number of housing units permitted during the monitoring period from 193 to 323 (200 of these units are at Dragonparc, Abercanaid which is part of the Hoover Strategic Regeneration Area).
+Further research will feed into the statutory review of the LDP.